HarryPaniccc/DnD/World of Helodaria/Centuria.md

 tags:
   - Lore
 ---

-**Centuria** is a young goddess.
+**Centuria** is the young goddess if freedom, luck and stories.
 A deity of the stars, she has sewn the constellations in the night sky.
-She is a god of luck and wonder.
 She seeks to provide knowledge to all, and guide those who are lost.
-She seeks only for everyone to be free within their lives, and for self expression to be the centre point of one’s life.
+She seeks only for everyone to be free within their lives, and for all to be true to themself.

 Her birth came knowledgeably after the birth of the other gods of the pantheon.
 When she came into this world her first act was to sew the chaos of the starry night sky into the images and guiding pictures that are the constellations.